ericmedvet/slides/advanced-programming-2020/05-memory.md

 This explains the differences:
 - lifetime like references
 - parameter passing by value
-  - reference by value == object by reference
+  - "reference by value" is like "object by reference"
 - assignement creates copy of value
   - reference assignement creates copy of reference
+- `==` compares content
+  - content of reference is the "address" of referenced object

 And:
 - primitive types cannot be `null`